Archives

 What you should know about me:

 I provide a customized, whole-person approach to care.
-I incorporate myofascial release, soft tissue mobilization, joint mobilization, visceral mobilization, yoga, mindfulness, therapeutic exercises and muscle re-education to promote healing, reduce pain, and improve the quality of life of my patients.
+I incorporate myofascial release, soft tissue mobilization, joint mobilization, visceral mobilization, yoga, mindfulness, therapeutic exercises, and muscle re-education to promote healing, reduce pain, and improve the quality of life of my patients.
 When appropriate, I use therapeutic modalities to improve blood flow, optimize healing, and manage pain.
 These modalities include but aren’t limited to: infrared-red light therapy, SoftWave Shockwave therapy, biofeedback, ultrasound, cupping, kinesiotaping, and vasopneumatic compression.
-Additionally, I work in an multidisciplinary manner, collaborating with patient’s surgeons/ physicians/ nurse practitioners and other healthcare team members to optimize my patient’s outcomes.
+Additionally, I work in a multidisciplinary manner, collaborating with patients’ surgeons, physicians, nurse practitioners, and other healthcare team members to optimize my patients’ outcomes.

 image